ivan-poltavskiy/news-aggregator/Specification.md

 # APIs design
-The API is composed of several layers.
+The API consists of several levels.

-The top layer of this API is **client**.
+The top level of this API is the **client**.
 Depending on the environment of use, the client can be either a CLI interface or a web client.
-Clients interact and pass data to the **services** layer, which will provide the response.
+Clients interact and pass data to the **aggregator** layer, be it a news aggregator, or any other.

+The client is required to pass the **aggregator** a list of articles to work with, and optional filters.

+The aggregator works with the service layer.
-The **services** layer works with the data passed by the client and with the data that is already in the system.
-Thus, it is on this layer that news gathering and filtering is performed.
+The **services** level works with the data that the client passed to the aggregator and with the data that is already in the system.
+Thus, it is at this level that news is collected and filtered.

-Services interact with parsers, which in turn simply analyze the files passed to it and return a list of all articles in the file.
-Depending on the resource passed by the client, its type is determined and the necessary parser is called.

 The service interacts with the data already known to it, whether it is data that is initialized by the user or data from a database.